Back to news

 TL;DR

-TL;DR: The difference between average and elite agentic engineers is the ability to construct tool chains that maintain correctness across dozens of sequential operations.
-Here is how to build reliable long chains.
+TL;DR: What separates elite agentic engineers from average ones is building tool chains that stay correct across dozens of sequential calls.
+Here is how to make long chains reliable.

 Key takeaways

-• Why Long Chains Fail: Three failure modes dominate long tool chains.
+• Why Long Chains Fail: Why Long Chains Fail Three failure modes dominate long tool chains.

-• Pattern 1: Checkpoint and Verify: Put verification steps between tool calls.
+• Pattern 1: Checkpoint and Verify: Pattern 1: Checkpoint and Verify Put verification steps between tool calls.

-• Pattern 2: Dependency Graph Execution: Instead of a linear chain, model tool calls as a dependency graph.
+• Pattern 2: Dependency Graph Execution: Pattern 2: Dependency Graph Execution Instead of a linear chain, model tool calls as a dependency graph.

-• Pattern 3: Semantic Output Validation: Validate every tool call output before it becomes input to the next call.
+• Pattern 3: Semantic Output Validation: Pattern 3: Semantic Output Validation Validate every tool call output before it becomes input to the next call.

 Briefing